Earl S. Herald

-Earl Stannard Herald (April 10, 1914 - January 16, 1973) was an American zoologist, Ichthyologist and television presenter.
-He was born in Phoenix, Arizona, and got his PH.D. in 1943.
+Earl Stannard Herald (April 10, 1914 – January 16, 1973) was an American zoologist, ichthyologist and television presenter.
+He was born in Phoenix, Arizona, and got his Ph.D. in 1943.
 In 1948, he became the director of the Steinhart Aquarium in San Francisco, California, and from 1952 to 1966, he presented the popular science television programme Science in Action.
 Throughout his life, he studied a variety of aquatic organisms, especially pipefishes, and described many new taxa.
 He died in Cabo San Lucas, Baja California, in a scuba diving accident.

 Education and early career

-Herald graduated as a Bachelor of Arts from the University of California, Los Angeles in 1937, he then completed his Masters at the University of California, Berkeley in 1939 and then his PH.D. at Stanford University in 1943.
+Herald graduated as a Bachelor of Arts from the University of California, Los Angeles in 1937, he then completed his master's degree at the University of California, Berkeley in 1939 and then his Ph.D. at Stanford University in 1943.
 This selection of institutions allowed Herald to be schooled in zoology by Loye Holmes Miller and Joseph Grinnell, while his training as an ichthyologist was supervised by George S. Myers.
 He joined the United States Army during the Second World War and rose to the rank of captain in the Sanitary Corps.
-In 1946 he was an ichthyological investigator on the effects of the atomic bomb tests at Bikini Atoll had on reef fishes.
-In 1947-48 he was appointed to the U.S. Fish & Wildlife Service's Philippine fishery program as an aquatic biologist.
+In 1946, he was an ichthyological investigator on the effects of the atomic bomb tests at Bikini Atoll had on reef fishes.
+In 1947 and 1948, he was appointed to the U.S. Fish and Wildlife Service's Philippine fishery program as an aquatic biologist.